- Tuition fees

 A statement of interest (one page or less) indicating why you wish to take a PhD in accounting and what you hope to accomplish.

-Official score report on the Graduate Management Admission Test (GMAT); or official score report for the Graduate Record Examination (GRE)
+Official score report on the Graduate Management Admission Test (GMAT); or up load a copy of your Graduate Record Examination (GRE) report.

 a) There is no exemption from submitting GMAT or GRE.

-b) You must also contact GMAT or ETS (GRE) to provide us with access to your Official Score Report.
+b) You must also contact GMAT to provide us with access to your Official Score Report.

-- TOEFL – if required (see international students below).
+- English Language Proficiency Certification – if required (see below)

 - Up-to-date curriculum vitae or resume (1-2 pages)